ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/keywordfield.md

 #### Constructor

-The `Keyword\Value` constructor initializes a new Value object with the value provided.
+The `Keyword\Value` constructor initializes a new value object with the value provided.

 It expects a list of keywords, either comma-separated in a string or as an array of strings.